Conservative People's Party of Estonia: International relations

 EKRE has close links with similar right-wing nationalist parties in Latvia and Lithuania.

 On 23 August 2013, EKRE signed the Declaration of Bauska together with political parties National Alliance and Lithuanian Nationalist Union.
 The declaration calls for a new national awakening of the Baltic countries and warns about threats posed by international globalism, multiculturalism and Russian imperialist ambitions.

 In 2014, the party's congress in Tallinn was visited by a delegation from the UK Independence Party.
 The delegation was led by Roger Helmer who gave a speech in support of Euroscepticism in Estonia.

 Organisations with whom EKRE cooperates take regularly part of the annual torchlight march in Tallinn.
 They include all signatories of the Declaration of Bauska and the Scandinavian nationalist youth movement Nordisk Ungdom.

 The party also has contacts among Ukrainian nationalists.
-During Euromaidan, Mart Helme sent an address to the protestors in Kiev, urging the Ukrainian patriots not to succumb to Russian demands.
+During Euromaidan, Mart Helme sent an address to the protestors in Kyiv, urging the Ukrainian patriots not to succumb to Russian demands.

+In February 2019, EKRE joined the Identity and Democracy Party, which was rebranded as Patriots.eu in 2024.

 In July 2019, Mart Helme met with Hungarian Prime Minister and Fidesz leader Viktor Orbán, and stressed that "Fidesz and EKRE are political parties based on Christian traditions and a desire to create a political Christian alliance-based alignment, in order to resist the liberal worldview throughout Europe".

 In December 2021, the party participated in the Warsaw summit with Fidesz, Law and Justice, the Finns Party, the Christian Democratic National Peasants' Party, Electoral Action of Poles in Lithuania – Christian Families Alliance, Vox, National Rally, JA21 and Vlaams Belang.
+The party also has links with the National Party of Ireland.

+In May 2025, Martin Helme met with Georgian Prime Minister and Georgian Dream party chairman Irakli Kobakhidze, describing him as a "Georgian patriot" and pledging to send an EKRE delegation to visit Georgia after the 2025 Estonian municipal elections.